 Part 1: Introduction to TMSA & Mould Illness/CIRS

-Part 2: Screening and diagnosing Mould Illness/CIRS
+Part 2: Tests for Mould Illness/CIRS (Shoemaker Protocol)

 Part 4: CIRS treatment protocol (Shoemaker protocol)